zacharylayne/ConstTypeArgs/CONTRIBUTING.md

 1. **Check Existing Issues:** Search the [issues](https://github.com/zacharylayne/ConstTypeArgs/issues) to see if the bug has already been reported.

-1. **Submit a New Issue:** If the bug hasn’t been reported, submit a new issue.
+1. **Submit a New Issue:** If the bug hasnâ€™t been reported, submit a new issue.
 Include as much detail as possible, including:
   * Steps to reproduce the bug
   * Expected behavior
   * Actual behavior